mozilla-b2g/gaia/apps/sms/README.md

 ### Finding a bug to fix

-We maintain a list of non-urgent bugs than a contributor can take on.
+We maintain a list of non-urgent bugs that a contributor can take on.
 Usually we try to add bugs in this list only if it can be fixed in Firefox using the previous steps.
 We can have more involved bugs though, if you want more of a challenge.
 You can [consult the bug list here](https://bugzilla.mozilla.org/buglist.cgi?f1=bug_mentor&o1=isnotempty&resolution=---&emailtype1=exact&query_format=advanced&emailassigned_to1=1&email1=nobody%40mozilla.org&component=Gaia%3A%3ASMS&product=Firefox%20OS),